What Human Food Can Dogs Eat: “Can Dogs Eat” People Foods?

 Onions are one of the most dangerous “people-foods” for dogs.
 What makes onions so deadly for dogs?
 Onions contain N-propyl disulfide, a toxic chemical present in all parts of all types of onions, including chives, leeks, shallots, and even onion powder.
 The chemical attaches to the oxygen molecules of the dog’s red blood cells, preventing the red blood cells from carrying oxygen effectively.

 To make matters worse, the N-propyl disulfide tricks the dog’s system into regarding its own red blood cells as enemies, causing the dog’s body to attack the red blood cells.
 This is a process called hemolysis by which the dog’s red blood cells are destroyed faster than they can be made.
 When that happens, the dog experiences severe symptoms of poisoning and, without urgent treatment, the dog might not survive.

 Dog owners should not see this as an idle threat.
-Vets will explain that small quantities of onion is toxic, and can poison a dog easily.
+Vets will explain that small quantities of onion are toxic, and can poison a dog easily.
 The smaller the dog, the greater the danger.
 A 150-pound Mastiff eating a small bit of onion might not suffer serious harm, but it can cause serious health symptoms in a 10-pound dog like a Pomeranian or a Chihuahua.

 Why Can’t Dogs Eat Garlic?